zrythm/zrythm/doc/user/configuration/device-setup/intro.rst

 Connecting MIDI and Audio Devices
 ---------------------------------

-On Linux machines, Zrythm works with both ALSA and JACK as available backends.
-Depending on the backend selected, the configuration differs.
+On Linux-based platforms, Zrythm works with both ALSA and JACK as available backends.
+Depending on the selected backend, the configuration differs.

 Zrythm will auto-scan and allow you